zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/intro/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   Now that you have a basic understanding of Arm hardware for embedded, try out some development tasks for the Raspberry Pi.
+   Now that you have a selected your development board, learn how to get started with Keil Studio Cloud to build an application and run it on the board.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/embedded/avh_rpi/"
+recommended_path: "/learning-paths/microcontroller/keilstudiocloud/"

 # further_reading links to references related to this path.
 Can be: